 * Haskell Foundation is a 501 (c)(3) non-profit organization.

 Clote holds a bachelor’s degree in business administration and marketing from the University of Missouri-St. Louis.
-He is also a board member of the Saint Louis Area Hotel Association, and serves as an advisory board member for the Saint Louis University School for Professional Studies.
-Clote enjoys volunteer work, fishing and cultivating seeds from the Wah-Zha-Zhi seed bank.
+He is also a board member of the Saint Louis Area Hotel Association and serves as an advisory board member for the Saint Louis University School for Professional Studies.
+Clote enjoys volunteer work, fishing, and cultivating seeds from the Wah-Zha-Zhi seed bank in Pawhuska, Oklahoma.

 Ruth Vega Harjo, Secretary-Board of Directors

 Ruth Vega Harjo has spent 15 years working in the American Indian gaming industry.
 She currently serves as director of human resources for the Prairie Band Casino and Resort.
-During her time with that organization, she also has worked as a career development manager, marketing manager, and planning and analysis manager.
+During her time there, she has also worked as a career development manager, marketing manager, and planning and analysis manager.

 Patricia Battese, Treasurer-Board of Directors

-Patricia “Patty” Battese has spent a 20-year career in federal government service with the Bureau of Indian Affairs and Indian Health, mainly in administrative and accounting roles.
+Patricia “Patty” Battese is a member of the Turtle Mountain Band of Chippewa Indians and has spent a 20-year career in federal government service with the Bureau of Indian Affairs and Indian Health, primarily in administrative and accounting roles.

-Battese studied at the University of Utah in Salt Lake City, and has served on the board of directors of the Lawrence Indian Center.
-She also served on Johnson O’Malley Parent Committees for school districts in Pawhuska, Okla.; Mitchell, S.D.; and Salt Lake City.
-She spends some of her free time visiting Native American casinos, resorts, trading posts and reservations.
+Battese studied at the University of Utah in Salt Lake City and has served on the board of directors of the Lawrence Indian Center.
+She also served on Johnson O’Malley Parent Committees for school districts in Pawhuska, Oklahoma, Mitchell, South Dakota, and Salt Lake City, Utah.
+She spends some of her free time visiting Native American casinos, resorts, trading posts, and reservations.

 Jerry Tuckwin, Executive Board of Directors

 Former long-time athletics coach at Haskell Indian Nations University, Jerry Tuckwin has been greatly involved in the Haskell Foundation.
 He initiated a major rejuvenation of the Foundation in the Fall of 2012.
 After his formal retirement in 2001, Tuckwin has been active with his tribal nation, the Prairie Band Potawatomi.
-He served them in the capacity as their Chairman of the Prairie Band Potawatomi Entertainment Corporation Board for six years.
+He served the tribe as the Chairman of the Prairie Band Potawatomi Entertainment Corporation Board for six years.
 Jerry coordinated the Casino Management Program within the School of Business at Haskell in 2002 and served as an adjunct faculty member until 2016.

 Jerry Tuckwin is a 1960 Haskell Institute graduate.
-He received a Track and Field Scholarship to Wichita State University and received his bachelor’s degree in May, 1964.
-He is a Viet Nam veteran and received his masters degree in Administration at the University of Arizona while stationed in Tucson in 1964.
+He received a Track and Field Scholarship to Wichita State University and received his bachelor’s degree in May of 1964.
+He is a Vietnam veteran and received his master’s degree in Administration at the University of Arizona while stationed in Tucson in 1964.

-Coach Tuckwin had two children who graduated from Haskell Indian Junior College.
+Jerry had two children who graduated from Haskell Indian Junior College.
 His current grandchildren are the 5th generation of Tuckwin’s who have attended Haskell.
 Jerry’s grandfather was one of the first students on the campus in the Fall of 1884.
 Coach Tuckwin is very proud of his affiliation with his alma mater.
-Onward Haskell!!